 We’re here to help

-If you’re unsure about something, make an appointment with your doctor to discuss things.
+If you’re unsure about anything, make an appointment with your doctor to discuss things.